arvigeus/AZ-204/Topics/Active Directory.md

 `az ad app permission add --id {appId} --api {apiID} --api-permissions {permissionId}={Scope,Role}`

+- Scope: Defines **what the application is allowed to do** on behalf of a user.
+- Role: Defines more privileged **operations that the application can perform**, often without a user

 ### [Consent](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/user-admin-consent-overview)

 - **Static user consent**: Requires all permissions to be specified in the Azure portal during app registration.
 Users or admins are prompted for consent if not previously granted.
 Issues: requires long lists of permissions and knowing all resources in advance.